 Nonalcoholic Steatohepatitis Could Be Treated with Obeticholic Acid

 OBETICHOLIC acid is an effective treatment option for nonalcoholic steatohepatitis (NASH) with fibrosis, as seen in a study presented at ILC 2019 and reported in a EASL ILC press release dated 11th April 2019.
-The Phase III REGENERATE study showed that 25 mg per day of obeticholic acid (OCA) improved fibrosis in nearly 25%
+The Phase III REGENERATE study showed that 25 mg per day of obeticholic acid (OCA) improved fibrosis in nearly 25% of participants.

 NASH has a global prevalence estimated to be from 1.50–6.45%, but there are no approved medications specifically for NASH treatment in Europe or the USA.
 Dr Zobair Younossi, Professor and Chairman of the Department of Medicine, Inova Fairfax Medical Campus, Falls Church, Virginia, USA, presented the study and outlined its necessity: “There is an urgent need for effective treatment regimens for NASH, a common liver disease which can lead to cirrhosis, liver failure, and need for transplant.”